MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 >[!Note]
 >**Coming soon:** The Bulk deploy feature will be released mid July 2023.

-Direct or "bulk"  deployments are useful because users don't need to download and install the Teams client manually.
-Microsoft provides an executable (.exe) file for the new Teams client so you can deploy the application directly to the computers in your organization using your choice of software management tool, such as Intune or Configuration Manager.
+Direct or "bulk"  deployments are helpful because users don't need to manually download and install the Teams client.
+Microsoft provides an executable (.exe) file for the new Teams client so you can deploy the application directly to the computers in your organization using your choice of software management tools, such as Intune or Configuration Manager.

 The Teams installer installs the Teams MSIX package on a target computer, making sure that Teams can interoperate correctly with Office and other Microsoft software.